sagiadinos/garlic-player/README.md

 Binaries (Linux/Windows) of v0.1.0 can be downloaded at [garlic-player.com](https://garlic-player.com)

-Next binary version 0.2.0 is prepared and should be released in the next two weeks
+Next binary version 0.2.0 is prepared and should be released before Xmas 2017

 ## Features
  - Support for multiple screens